Opening Topics in Custom Windows in FrameMaker

 To specify topics open in a custom window in an Adobe FrameMaker source document

 Obtain the names of custom windows configured in the Stationery you use for your ePublisher project from the Stationery designer.

 In your Adobe FrameMaker source document, locate the topic that you want to open in a custom window.

 In the Marker Type field, select WindowType from the drop-down list.

 If the WindowType marker type is not on the list, check with the Stationery designer to obtain the name of the marker type the Stationery designer created to support this functionality and then use the marker type specified by the Stationery designer.
-For more information, refer to “Implementing Online Features in FrameMaker”.
+For more information, refer to “Implementing Online Features in FrameMaker” on page 81.

 In the Marker Text field, type the name of the custom window configured by the Stationery designer that you want to specify for the topic.

 Generate output for your project.
 For more information, see “Generating Output” on page 300.